microsoft/nni/docs/source/hpo/assessors.rst

 ------------------

 .. list-table::
     :header-rows: 1
     :widths: auto

     * - Assessor
       - Brief Introduction of Algorithm

-   * - `Median Stop <../autotune_ref.html#nni.algorithms.hpo.medianstop_assessor.MedianstopAssessor>`_
+    * - :class:`Medianstop <nni.algorithms.hpo.medianstop_assessor.MedianstopAssessor>`
       - It stops a pending trial X at step S if the trial’s best objective value by step S is strictly worse than the median value of the running averages of all completed trials’ objectives reported up to step S.

-   * - `Curve Fitting <../autotune_ref.html#nni.algorithms.hpo.curvefitting_assessor.CurvefittingAssessor>`_
+    * - :class:`Curvefitting <nni.algorithms.hpo.curvefitting_assessor.CurvefittingAssessor>`
       - It stops a pending trial X at step S if the trial’s forecast result at target step is convergence and lower than the best performance in the history.